Manolo Gabbiadini: Southampton

 He started his second game for Southampton on 11 February and scored twice inside the first 45 minutes in Southampton's 4–0 win at Sunderland.
 He scored two more goals in his next match (and had a further goal disallowed incorrectly for offside), in the 2017 EFL Cup Final on 26 February, in a 3–2 defeat by Manchester United to bring his goal-scoring tally to five in his first three matches for Southampton.
 With his goal in the next match, a 4–3 win at Watford on 4 March, Gabbiadini became the first Saints player to score in each of his first four matches for the club.
 His performances for Southampton throughout the February period saw him awarded the Premier League's PFA Fans’ Player of the Month award.

 Return to Sampdoria

 On 11 January 2019, Gabbiadini returned to Italy and signed with former club Sampdoria, for a reported fee of £12 million.

 Al-Nasr

-On 29 July 2023, Gabbiadini signed for Emirati club Al-Nasr.
+On 29 July 2023, Gabbiadini signed for UAE Pro League club Al-Nasr.
+On 26 December 2025, after spending two-and-a-half years representing the Emirati side, scoring 17 goals in 45 appearances, his contract was terminated by mutual agreement.